Innovation

 Innovation was floated out of the drydock on December 11, 2005, and underwent final preparations for service over the winter.
 She was paired with the tugboat Samuel de Champlain in May of 2006, and the pair entered service on June 3, 2006, departing Sturgeon Bay, Wisconsin, for Alpena, Michigan, to load cement.

-The Innovation / Samuel de Champlain continue to serve Lafarge cement, being operated and managed by Andrie, Inc. of Muskegon, MI.
+The Innovation / Samuel de Champlain continue to serve Holcim cement, being operated and managed by Andrie, Inc. of Muskegon, MI.

 Compiled By Brendan Falkowski